My belief is “a problem is never as permanent as the solution!"

 Balint Groups

-Timothy is a Board Director and an accredited Balint Group Leader with the Balint Society of Australia and NZ.
+Timothy is an accredited Balint Group Leader with the Balint Society of Australia and NZ.

 What is a Balint Group – some background information